The Kerr/CFT correspondence and its extensions: a comprehensive review: Extremal Black Holes

 When higher derivative corrections are considered, the entropy does not scale any more like the horizon area.
-The black hole entropy at equilibrium can still be defined as the quantity that obeys the first law of black hole mechanics where the mass, angular momenta and other extensive quantities are defined with all higher derivative corrections included.
-More precisely, the entropy is first defined for non-extremal black holes by integrating the first law, and using properties of non-extremal black holes such as the existence of a so-called bifurcation surface \cite{Wald:1993nt,Iyer:1994ys}.
-The resulting entropy formula is unique and given by \bea \cS = -\frac{2\pi }{\hbar}\int_{\Sigma} \frac{\delta^{cov} L }{\delta R_{abcd}}\eps_{ab}\eps_{cd} vol(\Sigma)\, , \eea where $\eps_{ab}$ is the so-called binormal to the horizon, i.e. the volume element of the normal bundle to $\Sigma$.
-One can define it simply as $\eps_{ab} = n_a \xi_b - \xi_a n_b$ where $\xi$ is the generator of the horizon and $n$ is an outgoing null normal to the horizon defined by $n^2 = 0$ and $n^a \xi_a = -1$.
+The black-hole entropy at equilibrium can still be defined as the quantity that obeys the first law of black-hole mechanics, where the mass, angular momenta and other extensive quantities are defined with all higher-derivative corrections included.
+More precisely, the entropy is first defined for non-extremal black holes by integrating the first law, and using properties of non-extremal black holes, such as the existence of a \emph{bifurcation surface}~\cite{Wald:1993nt,Iyer:1994ys}.
+The resulting entropy formula is unique and given by \be \cS = -\frac{2\pi }{\hbar}\int_{\Sigma} \frac{\delta^{\text{cov}} L }{\delta R_{abcd}}\eps_{ab}\eps_{cd} vol(\Sigma)\, , \ee where $\eps_{ab}$ is the \emph{binormal} to the horizon, i.e., the volume element of the normal bundle to $\Sigma$.
+One can define it simply as $\eps_{ab} = n_a \xi_b - \xi_a n_b$, where $\xi$ is the generator of the horizon and $n$ is an outgoing null normal to the horizon defined by $n^2 = 0$ and $n^a \xi_a = -1$.
 Since the Lagrangian is diffeomorphism invariant (possibly up to a boundary term), it can be expressed in terms of the metric, the matter fields and their covariant derivatives, and the Riemann tensor and its derivatives.
-This operator $\delta^{cov}/\delta R_{abcd}$ acts on the Lagrangian while treating the Riemann tensor as if it were an independent field.
-It is defined as a covariant Euler-Lagrange derivative as \bea \frac{\delta^{cov} }{\delta R_{abcd}} = \sum_{i=0} (-1)^i \nabla_{(e_1}\dots \nabla_{e_i)}\frac{\p}{\p \nabla_{(e_1} \dots \nabla_{e_i)}R_{abcd}}\,. \eea Moreover, the entropy formula is conserved away from the bifurcation surface along the future horizon as a consequence of the zeroth law of black hole mechanics \cite{Jacobson:1993vj}.
-One can therefore take the extremal limit of the entropy formula evaluated on the future horizon in order to define entropy at extremality.
-Quite remarkably, the Iyer-Wald entropy \eqref{entropy3} can also be reproduced \cite{Azeyanagi:2009wf} using Cardy's formula as we will detail below.
+This operator $\delta^{\text{cov}}/\delta R_{abcd}$ acts on the Lagrangian while treating the Riemann tensor as if it were an independent field.
+It is defined as a covariant Euler--Lagrange derivative as \be \frac{\delta^{\text{cov}} }{\delta R_{abcd}} = \sum_{i=0} (-1)^i \nabla_{(e_1}\dots \nabla_{e_i)}\frac{\p}{\p \nabla_{(e_1} \dots \nabla_{e_i)}R_{abcd}}\,. \ee Moreover, the entropy formula is conserved away from the bifurcation surface along the future horizon as a consequence of the zeroth law of black-hole mechanics~\cite{Jacobson:1993vj}.
+Therefore, one can take the extremal limit of the entropy formula evaluated on the future horizon in order to define entropy at extremality.
+Quite remarkably, the Iyer--Wald entropy~\eqref{entropy3} can also be reproduced~\cite{Azeyanagi:2009wf} using Cardy's formula as we will detail below.